 Because boxing has such excellent footwork and mobility along with one punch knockout power it has many advantages in fighting against multiple attackers.

 On the other hand, boxing is a limited fighting art.
-There are no kicks, no throws, no knees, elbows, backfists, hammer fists, joint locks, etc. Although a good boxer doesn’t need any of those to beat you up or even put you in the hospital, because the boxer does not train any of these, he is quite vulnerable to grappling and also to leg kicks.
+There are no kicks, no throws, no knees, elbows, backfists, hammer fists, joint locks, etc. Although a good boxer doesn’t need any of those to beat you up or even put you in the hospital, because the boxer does not train any of these, he is quite vulnerable to them, especially grappling and leg kicks.

 There have been very few pure boxers in the UFC, and all were taken down and destroyed fairly quickly.
 In other contests, really good wrestlers pretty much always prevail against really good pure boxers, and Muay Thai fighters usually prevail against pure boxers with their leg kicks, and sometimes with their elbows and knees in the thai clinch.

-Boxers usually do well against Karate fighters because boxers are used to defending fast attacks to the head and upper body, and can adapt to defending head kicks and body kicks, while karate fighters cannot handle the boxer’s punching game.
+Boxers usually do well against Karate fighters because boxers are used to defending fast attacks to the head and upper body, and can adapt to defending head kicks and body kicks, while karate fighters usually cannot handle the boxer’s punching game.

-Boxing has special problems on the street because there are no boxing gloves or hand wraps in the street.
+Boxing has special problems when used in the street because there are no boxing gloves or hand wraps in the street.
 Boxers are not used to fighting without gloves.
-When they do get into street fights (which they rarely start) they often end up breaking their hands early in the fight, but often win anyway.
+When they do get into street fights (which they rarely start) they often end up breaking their hands early in the fight, but usually win anyways.

 Also in the ring, boxing gloves can be used as a shield against head punches, but without the gloves the boxer may find it more difficult to defend.

 Despite these weaknesses, because of the postives a few martial arts schools and teachers have tried to resurrect bare knuckle boxing.

 Although boxing does go back to ancient Greece, after that there were no boxing bouts until the 19th century.
 The earliest boxing matches of that era had no gloves and very few rules.
 In addition to punching all types of different hand strikes were allowed, as well as kicks and throws.